The blog

 • Translate business needs into execution

+This is not entry-level work.
 It’s professional support rooted in communication and judgment.

 And the more automated the world becomes, the more valuable that skill set becomes.